Health & Safety Risks For Carers And Care Homes

 How Can Peoplesafe Help?

 We are a specialist provider of lone worker protection services.
-Our range of devices are linked to the Alarm Receiving Centre (ARC) based in our Epsom headquarters and manned by our expert Controllers.
+Our range of safety devices is linked to the Alarm Receiving Centre (ARC) based in our Epsom headquarters and manned by our expert Controllers.

 Carers and those working in care homes would greatly benefit from our service, largely to mitigate the risk of violence and aggression from patients.
 Our discrete personal alarms all have a simple SOS button to activate an alarm and two-way audio so that our Controllers can speak to the user if safe to do so.
 We also supply accessories such as a belt clip, ID badge holder and Bluetooth Button to transform the alarms into a wearable solution.